IDSIA/flotta/README.md

 ## Development

-The Ferdelance framework is open for contributions and offer a quick development environment.
+The flotta framework is open for contributions and offer a quick development environment.

 It is useful to use a local Python virtual environment, like [virtualenv](https://docs.python.org/3/library/venv.html) or [conda](https://docs.conda.io/), during the development of the library.